SalesforceLabs/SalesforceOrderManager/README.md

 <ol>
 <li> Users should be assigned to a Profile with Activate Orders permission in order to be able to activate Orders.
 This is required because of the standard Salesforce behaviour. </li>
-<li> If multiple Order Mapper records are applicable to the same Order, then the same Order record will result in multiple Asset records created (which is generally an undesirable behaviour).
+<li> If multiple Order Mapper records are applicable to the same Order, then the same Order record will be processed multiple times which could result in multiple Asset records created (which is generally an undesirable behaviour).
 The best practice is to limit the amount of Order Mapper records and use selective filters to make sure the same order won't be processed by multiple Order Mappers.</li>
-<li> In case multiple Order Mappers are required, the best practice is always create a field mapping for the Product2 lookup.
+<li> In case multiple Order Mappers are required, the best practice is to always keep a field mapping for the Product2 lookup.
 This is generally an expected behaviour that will result in the Asset-Product reationship. </li>
 <li> OM Dashboard and Report folders are shared with AllUsers.
 If you want to apply a restricted level of access, you'll need to change the folder sharing.</li>
 <li> The current distribution incudes already a record called 'Order to Asset' which you can modify accordingly to your requirements.
 Alternatively you can create more Order Mapper records.  </li>
 </ol>